FPGAwars/apio/docs/cmd-apio-sim.md

 If this option is not set and there's only one testbench in the project, that file will be used.

+If the testbench doesn't have a matching user-saved `.gtkw` file, `apio sim` creates it automatically on each run to to have GTKWave displaying the testbench signals.
+To customize the presentation of the signals, modify them in GTKWave and save your configuration using the `File > Write Save File` menu command.
+The `apio sim` command will never overwrite a `.gtkw` files that were saved in this way.

 The `apio sim` command defines the macro `APIO_SIM=1`, which allows failed assertions to skip the `$fatal` call.
 This lets the simulation continue and display faulty signals in the GTKWave viewer.